padvincenzo/silence-speedup/README.md

 Choose the format (extension) of your video (default is set to keep the same extension as the input file).
 Other settings include [`fps` (frame per second)](https://trac.ffmpeg.org/wiki/ChangingFrameRate), `cfr` and `preset` (these are settings for the [video codec `h264`](https://trac.ffmpeg.org/wiki/Encode/H.264)).
 The codec used for audio is `aac`.

 Note: the default path of the videos (as well as temporary files) is set to `<your home path>/speededup/`.
 If you want to change it, press the settings button or go to `File -> Settings`.

-## Requirements
-This app comes in 2 versions: the one called standalone has FFmpeg binaries inside and it does not require anything to run.
-The other version is without FFmpeg: you have to download and configure it.

 ## Compiling
 This program does not need to be installed to run, as I packaged it with [``electron-packager``](https://electron.github.io/electron-packager/master/).
 But, if you want to compile and run this program by yourself from the source code, then: